holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # Port is the port that your apt-cacher is listening on, usually 3142
     Acquire::http::Proxy “http://[IP]:[Port]”;

-Now just replace the apt proxy references in the `/etc/apt/sources.list` of your consuming servers with the internet mirror you want to use, so we contain all the proxy related config in one line in one file.
+Now, just replace the apt proxy references in the `/etc/apt/sources.list` of your consuming servers with the internet mirror you want to use, thus we contain all the proxy related config in one line in one file.
 This will allow the requests to be proxied and packages cached via the apt cache on your network when requests are made to the mirror of your choosing.

-Update the list of packages then upgrade them with the following command line.
+Update the list of packages, then upgrade them with the following command line.
 If you are using sudo, you will need to add that to each command:

 {linenos=off, lang=Bash}
     apt-get update && apt-get upgrade
     # Only run apt-get upgrade if apt-get update is successful (exits with a status of 0).

-Now if you're working through an installation, you'll be asked for a mirror to pull packages from.
+Now, if you're working through an installation, you'll be asked for a mirror to pull packages from.
 If you have the above apt caching server set-up on your network, this is a good time to make it work for you.
 You'll just need to enter the caching servers IP address and port.

 A> The steps you take to harden your server(s) that will have many user accounts will be considerably different to this.
 Many of the steps I have gone through here will be insufficient for a server with many users.
-The hardening process is not a one time procedure.
+The hardening process is not a one-time procedure.
 It ends when you decommission the server.
 Be prepared to stay on top of your defences.
 It is much harder to defend against attacks than it is to exploit a vulnerability.

 #### Review Password Strategies {#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies}
 ![](images/ThreatTags/PreventionEASY.png)

-A lot of the following you will have to follow along with on your VPS in order to understand what I am saying.
+You will likely have to follow along on your VPS through this next section in order to understand what I am saying.

 Make sure passwords are encrypted with an algorithm that will stand up to the types of attacks and hardware you anticipate that your attackers will use.
 I have provided additional details around which Key Derivation Functions are best suited to which types of hardware in the "[Which KDF to use](#web-applications-countermeasures-data-store-compromise-which-kdf-to-use)" section within the Web Applications chapter.

 In most cases you will [want to](http://www.tldp.org/HOWTO/Shadow-Password-HOWTO-2.html#ss2.2) shadow your passwords.
 This should be the default in most, or all recent Linux distributions.

 How do you know if you already have the Shadow Suite installed?
-If you have a `/etc/shadow` file, take a look at the file and you should see your user and any others with an encrypted value following it.
+If you have a `/etc/shadow` file, take a look at the file.
+You should see your user and any others with an encrypted value following it.
 There will be a reference to the password from the `/etc/passwd` file, stored as a single `X` (discussed below).
 If the Shadow Suite is not installed, then your passwords are probably stored in the `/etc/passwd` file.

 [Crypt](https://en.wikipedia.org/wiki/Crypt_(C)), crypt 3 or crypt(3) is the Unix C library function designed for password authentication.
 The following table shows which Operating Systems have support out of the box and with which hashing functions or key derivation functions are supported.
 We discuss this table in a moment, so don't worry just yet if you do not understand it all: